Abibubble/ms4-lead-shot-hazard/README.md

 ---

 ## Testing
+### Testing technologies
+The project's HTML was validated using W3C HTML Markup Validator.
+The project's CSS was validated using W3C Jigsaw CSS Validator.
+The project's JS was validated using JSHint.
+The project’s Python was validated using Pylint.
+The project's accessibility was assessed via WebAim's W.A.V.E and Contrast Checker and Google Chrome's Lighthouse.
+The project used Toptal's Colorfilter to assess how colour-blind-friendly the site was.
+The project was Unit Tested using django’s testing tools.

 ### W3C Validator
 W3C Markup Validator, W3C CSS Validator, JSHint, and PEP8 Online were used to validate the project to ensure there were no syntax errors within the site.